Culture

 Yes, I’m lucky to have met and ridden with Hollie on a few occasions.
 She’s a fantastic rider, and a fantastic human being, as well as being an inspiration for other jockeys.
 What she achieved in France is really ground-breaking for us female jockeys: being one of the first females (since Hayley Turner) to take a leading role as a rider in Europe.
 She works very hard and deserves the success she gets.

-You’ve been booked on rides in New Zealand recently.
+You’ve been riding in New Zealand recently.
 Could you tell us about the experience, and where else you’ve raced around the globe?

-I saw you recently on Gärdet for the Nationaldagsgaloppen last month.
-What was the atmosphere like that day (particularly after two years without it).
+I saw you recently on Gärdet for the Nationaldagsgaloppen.
+What was the atmosphere like that day (particularly after two years without the event).
 And what’s it like to race at Sweden’s other courses?

 Extracts of this article have also been published in Nordic Style Magazine.